-After graduating, I became involved in my local church and met my beautiful wife Amanda.
+After graduating, I became involved in my local church and met my beautiful wife, Amanda.
 We serve together in youth ministry at New City Church and have built our marriage around doing ministry together.
-I now have a network of people around me at both my church and the ministry to hold me accountable and point me to Jesus when times get tough.
+I now have a network of people around me at my church and the ministry to hold me accountable and point me to Jesus when times get tough.
 God has continued to bless and restore my life ever since choosing him as my Savior.
-In September 2019, my wife and I welcome our first child, Victoria Katherie.
+In September 2019, my wife and I welcomed our first child, Victoria Katherine.
 Becoming a father puts the love of my Heavenly Father into perspective.
 I am constantly blown away by God’s faithfulness in my life.
 Everything the enemy took from me.
 God has restored in abundance.
 I use the skills I learned at A Better Way daily, and I am beyond grateful the Holy Spirit guided me there.

 My drug abuse did not start until I was in the military.
 I was in my 5th year of of the U. S Navy when I began experimenting with cocaine, and it eventually led to crack.
 This ultimately started my life of crime and the ending of my first marriage.
 Life continued to go downhill.
 I had three more failed marriages and served nine prison incarcerations in three different states.
 The drugs took me down a path I thought I would never go.